Star Trek: The Next Generation: Season 7 (1993–1994)

 The seventh season was The Next Generation's last, running from 1993 to 1994.
-The penultimate episode, "Preemptive Strike", concluded the plot line for the recurring character Ensign Ro Laren and introduced themes that continued in Star Trek: Deep Space Nine and Star Trek: Voyager.
+The penultimate episode, "Preemptive Strike", concluded the plot line for the recurring character Ensign (now Lieutenant) Ro Laren and introduced themes that continued in Star Trek: Deep Space Nine and Star Trek: Voyager.
 The Next Generation series finale, "All Good Things...", was a double-length episode (separated into two parts for reruns) that aired the week of May 19, 1994, revisiting the events of the pilot and providing a bookend to the series.
 Toronto's SkyDome played host to a massive event for the series finale.
 Thousands of people packed the stadium to watch the final episode on the stadium's JumboTron.
 Five seventh-season episodes were nominated for nine Emmys, and the series as a whole was the first syndicated television series nominated for Outstanding Drama Series.
 To this day, The Next Generation is the only syndicated drama to be nominated in this category.
 "All Good Things..." won for Outstanding Individual Achievement in Special Visual Effects, and "Genesis" won for Outstanding Individual Achievement in Sound Mixing for a Drama Series.
 "All Good Things..." also won the second of the series' two Hugo Awards.
 "All Good Things..." also achieved the highest Nielsen rating for all of Season 7, with a rating of 17.4.